 You can also unscrew the microphone from the mount to attach a microphone stand to the bottom.
 The Blue Yeti has a simple plug-and-play setup that functions with Windows 10 and macOS.
 However, the Blue Yeti is a bit chunky, so keep that in mind if you plan on traveling with it.

 3. HyperX Quadcast

 Recording modes: Cardioid, bidirectional, omnidirectional, stereo | Compatibility: Windows 10, macOS, PS4 | Size: 4 x 5.1 x 9.8 inches | Weight: 0.56 pounds (0.8 pounds w/ stand)

-If you're looking for a sleeker alternative, the HyperX Quadcast is the way to go.
+If you're looking for a sleeker alternative, one of the best USB microphones is the HyperX Quadcast.
 It offers the same features as the Blue Yeti, such as four recording modes, gain control and a headphone jack.

 But unlike the Blue Yeti, it features an internal pop filter, which'll reduce popping sounds, and a shock mount, which suppresses unintentional rumbles.
 On top of the microphone is a tap-to-mute sensor.
 And it's not only compatible with Windows 10 and macOS, but also with PS4.
 However, the Quadcast is a little pricer than the competition, at $140.

 4. Razer Seiren X

 Recording modes: Cardioid (supercardioid) | Compatibility: Windows 10, macOS | Size: 4.1 x 7.7 x 8.4 inches | Weight: 1.86 pounds

 One of the best USB microphones under $100 is the Razer Seiren X. Like the Yeti and Quadcast, the Seiren X has a simple plug-and-play setup for Windows 10 and macOS.